Optimal Scheduling for Interference Mitigation by Range Information: Algorithms

-Fig.~\ref{fig:iter1} (a) shows that the addition of an additional path length of $2=(3-(d_{\MS{AC}}-d_{\MS{AB}}))$ is required at node $C$ to meet the constraints in \eqref{eq:con} so that signals from $B$ and $C$ do not collide at $A$.
+This indicates that \eqref{eq:con} is met for all nodes simultaneously.\\ \end{itemize} The proposed method is illustrated with the $3$ node network shown in Fig. \ref{fig:p2p}, with the configuration defined in Table~\ref{tab:cfg}.
+Fig.~\ref{fig:iter1} (a) shows that the addition of an additional path length of $20=(30-(d_{\MS{AC}}-d_{\MS{AB}}))$ is required at node $C$ to meet the constraints in \eqref{eq:con} so that signals from $B$ and $C$ do not collide at $A$.
 Similarly, Fig. \ref{fig:iter1} (b) and Fig. \ref{fig:iter1} (c) add additional path lengths to the previous topology to avoid collisions at nodes $B$ and $C$ respectively.
 At the end of the 1st iteration, the total path lengths for all of the nodes are given in Fig. \ref{fig:iter1} (d).

 The second iteration is illustrated in Fig. \ref{fig:iter2}.
-Notice that we carried the new topology with added path lengths from the previous iteration $(d_{\Delta A}^1, d_{\Delta B}^1, d_{\Delta C}^1)$ to iteration $2$ and at the end of iteration $2$, the total added path lengths are ($d_{\Delta A}^2, d_{\Delta B}^2, d_{\Delta C}^2)=(0,2.5,4.5)$.
+Notice that we carried the new topology with added path lengths from the previous iteration $(d_{\Delta A}^1, d_{\Delta B}^1, d_{\Delta C}^1)$ to iteration $2$ and at the end of iteration $2$, the total added path lengths are ($d_{\Delta A}^2, d_{\Delta B}^2, d_{\Delta C}^2)=(0,25,45)$.
 Now the iteration is stopped as it meets the conditions defined in Step 3.

-Translating the path lengths into path delays by dividing by the speed of light, $c$, results in $(\Delta_{A},\Delta_{B},\Delta_{C})\approx(0\,,8.4\,,15)~\mb{[ns]}$.
+Translating the path lengths into path delays by dividing by the speed of light, $c$, results in $(\Delta_{A},\Delta_{B},\Delta_{C})\approx(0\,,84\,,150)~\mb{[ns]}$.
 This is the same result as with the grid search and convex methods.
 This algorithm is analyzed in the next Section.